 Mooring facilities are available for disabled boaters.
 Accessible parking, washrooms and showers are also provided.
 The Chicago Park District also manages the “Judd Goldman Adaptive Sailing Program” in Burnham Harbor utilizing specially designed sailboats for the physically challenged.
 Consult the Marine Department staff for details.

-Renewal invoices are mailed in late December.
-If balances are not paid by February 15, a $100.00 late fee is assessed until February 28.
-After February 28, berthing spaces are reassigned to Transfer Applicants, and New Applicants as specified in the Rules and Regulations.
+Renewal invoices are mailed in early October.
+If minimum is not paid by December 15th, berthing spaces are reassigned to Transfer Applicants, and New Applicants as specified in the Rules and Regulations.
+Late fees apply to all past due payments.